Dr Anna Goulding

 Goulding, A. 'Project Transfer - shifts in the social and cultural capital of Further Education apprentices involved in constructing an artwork' at BERA (British Educational Research Association) Institute of Education, London, September 2007.

 - Newman A, Goulding A. Narrative representations of the self: Older adults' encounters with contemporary visual art.
-In: Alan Walker, ed.
+In: Walker A, ed.
 New Science of Ageing.
 Bristol: Policy Press, 2017.
 In Press.

 - Goulding A. Older People Visiting Contemporary Art Galleries: The development of Cultural and Social Capital.
 In: Fricke, A;Hartogh,T, ed.
 Forschungsfeld Kulturgeragogik - Research in Cultural Geragogy.
 Munich: Kopaed, 2016, pp.357-378.